SpongeBobSun/SBLib/README.md

 Raise or reduce a specific volume.
 ### VibrateUtil
 Make device vibrate for a specific duration.
-### SBSelector
-Muti-choice Selector.
-(Like the one on Apple iPhone.)
-Developing....And not tested.

 #SB means 'Some Base', 'Sun.Bob' or 'Dumbass' in Chinese.